![]() |

 The Physical Medicine & Rehabilitation (PM&R) Residency Program at the UC Irvine Health School of Medicine is an integrated, three-year program using the facilities of three affiliated hospitals:

-Our goal is to develop highly knowledgeable, clinically competent physiatrists who are able to function independently in almost any setting after graduation, without additional formal training.
-There is one exception: inpatient pediatric rehabilitation, which requires additional special training.
+Our goal is to develop highly knowledgeable, clinically competent physiatrists who are able to function independently in any general rehabilitation setting after graduation, without additional formal training.
+We also ensure that our physiatrists are well prepared to enter any subspecialty fellowship training program with a strong starting base of knowledge and set of procedural skills.

 The Physical Medicine & Rehabilitation Residency Program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).